Algafix/OSNMA/README.md

 Current configuration
 ---

+**NOTE:** If you want to use live data after 2023-08-03 11:00, please checkout the [ICD 1.0 branch](https://github.com/Algafix/OSNMA/tree/OSNMA_ICD_1.0/)

-The folder `custom_run/` contains the current Merkle Tree and Public Key, both downloaded form the official [GSC](https://www.gsc-europa.eu/) website.
+The folder `custom_run/` contains the current Merkle Tree and Public Key, both downloaded from the official [GSC](https://www.gsc-europa.eu/) website.
 It also contains the `current_config.sbf` file with the current configuration recorded by me.
 You can run it directly with the console with:

 ```
 $ cd custom_run/